Legend94rz/fasttorch/readme.md

    For example:
     ```
-    m.fit(train_loder, 100, 256, T.optim.Adam, T.nn.functional.binary_cross_entropy_with_logits,
+    m.fit(train_loder, 100, 256,
           metrics=[(0, 'acc', binary_accuracy_with_logits)],
           callbacks=[ModelCheckpoint('nextshot_{epoch}_{val_acc}.pt', save_best_only=True, verbose=True)] if local_rank==0 else None,
           validation_set=val_loader, verbose=True)
     ```

-2. Under distributed training scenario, the params `training_set` and `validation_set` in the `fit` function only support offical `DataLoader` instance now.
-   Ensure they have set `sampler` properly.
+2. FastTorch will add `DistributedSampler` automatically when the values of `training_set` or `validation_set` is not `torch.DataLoader`.
-   Users needn't call `sampler.set_epoch` at every epoch beginning, FastTorch will do that for you.
+   Besides, users needn't call `sampler.set_epoch` at every epoch beginning, FastTorch will do that for you.

 ## For more complex module